Lima Memorial Health System Logo

 • Do not use the same needle and syringe more than once.

-• If the wrapping or cap on the end of the syringe is broken or missing, discard it in your sharps container.
+• If the wrapping or cap on the end of the syringe is broken or missing, throw it away in your sharps container.
 Use a new needle and syringe.

 You may get syringes from the pharmacy that are pre-filled with the correct dose of your medicine.
 Or you may need to fill your syringe with the correct dose from the medicine vial.
 Either way, check the medicine label to make sure you are taking the correct medicine and the correct dose.
 Also check the date on the label to make sure the medicine is not outdated.

-In addition to a syringe, you will need:
+In addition to a syringe with the medicine, you will need:

 • 2 or more clean gauze pads